First Steps with Secure Offline Updates

 A Lockbox is a collection of binary files, installation instructions, and software repository metadata.
 You can put it on a USB stick and carry it to a device, and the device will have everything it needs to make sure that the contents of that lockbox haven't been tampered with.
 Lockboxes are implemented using Uptane PURE-2, designed for securing updates of safety-critical automotive software.

-In order to perform offline updates, you should have:
+In order to perform your first steps with offline updates, you should satisfy all of the following pre requisites:

-- Commercial license for your Torizon Platform Services account
+- Commercial license for your Torizon Cloud account

 - Device configured for using offline update